 What were the strong parts of the playgroups?

-- Interactions with other babies - Building relationships with other moms, sharing tips, sharing experiences. - Interacting with other babies & moms! - interactive play and meeting other kids and families less pandemic and more peapod!
+- Interactions with other babies - Building relationships with other moms, sharing tips, sharing experiences. - Interacting with other babies & moms! - interactive play and meeting other kids and families

 What suggestions do you have for future playgroups?